Determination of $|V_{cb}|$ using $B\to D\ell\nu_\ell$ Decays at Belle II: Experimental procedure

 \subsubsection{Simulation sample size}

 The templates are allowed to vary within their statistical uncertainty to account for the limited sample size of the simulation.
-For the nominal fit with 10~bins in $\cos\theta_{BY}$, 10~bins in $w$ and four sub-samples, this corresponds to 380 nuisance parameters after combining bins to avoid empty bins.
+For the nominal fit with ten bins in $\cos\theta_{BY}$, ten bins in $w$ and four subsamples, this corresponds to 380 nuisance parameters after combining bins to avoid empty bins.
 The per-bin scale factors are uncorrelated.